DeonHeyns/Heyns.ZumoClient/README.md

 That seems to sort the problem as I have set Json.Net to ignore null fields.

 #How to use it

+* Clone the repository or download the source from GitHub.
+Or just install from [NuGet](https://nuget.org/packages/Heyns.ZumoClient).

 ##Crud operations

 	public class Awesomeness